 A roof is the covering on top of a building to protect it from the weather.
 The materials used to build roofs vary.
 They include wood, metal, and concrete.
 Roofs also come in different shapes and sizes.
 In simple terms, a roof is a covering structure that protects the building (and you of course).

 As said, the roofs vary in design and materials.
-Some are robust that withstand harsh weather while others are just having appealing exterior.
-Like roof designs, the slopes are different too and have different features, specifications, and prices (let’s not forget the last thing).
+Some are robust and withstand harsh weather while others are just having appealing exteriors.
+Like roof designs, the slopes are different too, and have different features, specifications, and prices (let’s not forget the last thing).

 Steep Slope Roofing